-Is one of your colleagues an outstanding teacher in the public school system that deserves to be nominated for our annual awards?
+Is one of your colleagues or child’s teacher an outstanding educator in the public school system that deserves to be nominated for our annual awards?

 Nominees must be currently employed in the BPSS and must have worked in the public education system for three years.

 Finalists are chosen by the committee based on recommendations received addressing the criteria below.